aws-amplify/docs/docs/guides/location-service/fragments/setting-up-your-app-js.md

 amplify console auth
 ```

-1. Select Identity Pool for Which console? when prompted.
+1. Select `Identity Pool` for Which console? when prompted.
 2. You will be directed to the Amazon Cognito console.
-Click on Edit identity pool in the top right corner of the page.
+Click on `Edit` identity pool in the top right corner of the page.
-3. Open the drop down for Unauthenticated identities,  choose Enable access to unauthenticated identities, and then press Save Changes.
+3. Open the drop down for `Unauthenticated identities`,  choose `Enable` access to unauthenticated identities, and then press `Save` Changes.
-4. Click on Edit identity pool once more.
-Make a note of the name of the Unauthenticated role.
+4. Click on `Edit` identity pool once more.
+Make a note of the name of the `Unauthenticated` role.
 For example, `amplify-<project_name>-<env_name>-<id>-unauthRole`.
 5. Open the [AWS Identity and Access Management (IAM) console](https://console.aws.amazon.com/iam/home#/roles) to manage Roles.
-6. In the *Search *field, enter the name of your unauthRole noted above and click on it.
+6. In the **Search** field, enter the name of your `unauthRole` noted above and click on it.
-7. Click *+Add inline policy*, then click on the *JSON* tab.
+7. Click **+Add inline policy**, then click on the **JSON** tab.
-8. Fill in the *[ARN]* placeholder with the ARN of your place index which you noted above and replace the contents of the policy with the below.
+8. Fill in the `[ARN]` placeholder with the ARN of your place index which you noted above and replace the contents of the policy with the below.

 ```bash
 {